Lifetime of Love — The Basics: Seven days to a happier, healthier pet

 Include your pets in your family’s emergency plan.
 The AVMA offers a step-by-step guide to assembling emergency kits and plans for a variety of pets and animals.

+Plan for their care.
 Give them a lifetime of love

 Veterinarians: Celebrate National Pet Week® in your clinic and on your social media feeds.
 The AVMA's free toolkit includes images, logos, event planning ideas, and much more.